 Set the Display As property to Icon and Label.

-Add a second tab by dragging and dropping the Add Form Tab button under the General tab, and then rename it to Contact.
+Add a second tab by dragging and dropping the Add Form Tab button under the General tab and rename it to Contact.

 Search for cellphone-link.svg and select the image returned.